Skip to main content

 After deploying the change, I noticed something strange.
 The apex domain https://jhuk.tech rendered perfectly, but https://www.jhuk.tech returned the same page as a wall of unstyled HTML — no theme, no layout, no JavaScript.
 Two URLs, the same bytes on the server, two completely different experiences in the browser.
 This post is a breakdown of why that happened and the tradeoffs I weighed before settling on a fix.

-Migrating my blog from WordPress to AWS using Github Terraform and Claude Code
+Migrating my blog from WordPress to AWS using Github and Terraform

 For years, I used a managed WordPress instance behind a cPanel host to write this blog.
 Initially it was a great way to learn.
 I was able to abstract away hosting-as-a-service.
 But Wordpress exposes an administrative login page and my comments section was open to the public internet which resulted in many cybersecurity issues such as brute-force authentication and botnets posting XSS payloads and gambling links.
 As my interests grew farther into cloud and DevOps, I wanted my own site to reflect the way I now think about infrastructure—version-controlled, reproducible, and declarative in nature.